kushmdesai/Mini-Safe/README.md

 *Note: I am using a breadboard currently and I will solder it together when actually making the thing in IRL*

+*Note: I know its not the best vid so pls don't make fun of me :(*

 ## BOM

 | Part name         | Cost    | Use                   | URL                                         |